-With an uncertain economy, businesses are facing difficult times and the knock-on effect of that is a lack of jobs and many people being made redundant.
-But one of the positive things to always come out of a recession is the increase in the number of freelancers and small start-ups.
+With an uncertain economy, businesses are facing difficult times, and the knock-on effect is a lack of jobs and many people being made redundant.
+One of the positive things to come out of a recession is the boost in freelancers and start-ups.

-And nowhere has experienced a surge of freelancers more than the creative industries.
-There are literally hundreds of thousands of people out there, all competing for freelance work with larger agencies.
-And agencies are happy to hire them because it's cost-effective, flexible and completely suitable during a downturn.
+Nowhere has experienced a surge of freelancers more than the creative industries.
+There are hundreds of thousands of people out there, all competing for freelance work with larger agencies.
+And agencies are happy to hire them because it's cost-effective, flexible and utterly suitable during a downturn.

-But as the market is currently saturated with freelancers, all competing for the same work from the same agencies, how do you make sure you're someone who gets hired again and again, beating off the competition?
-Particularly as larger agencies can be fickle?
-As someone who runs their own agency – and who started off as a freelancer – here are some tips to ensure you successfully freelance for other businesses...
+But as the market is currently saturated with freelancers, all competing for the same work from the same agencies, how do you make sure you're someone who gets hired again, beating off the competition?
+Mainly as larger agencies can be fickle?
+Here are some tips to ensure you successfully freelance for other businesses.